 These points were marked on the actual stripline conductor surface to guide the attachment of vibration transducers for live testing.
 A 10 lbf dynamic force shaker was used to excite the modes of the stripline.

-Get more knowledge about neutrinos and Fermilab from this short animation (2:05):
+Get more knowledge about neutrinos and Fermilab (2:05):

 Related WAVES Articles